Are there official rules on how to acknowledge the support of the Carnegie Mellon Portugal program?

 Located downtown on the North Shore by Heinz field, the Carnegie Science Center is a source of exploration and wonder while the Warhol boasts one of the best Andy Warhol collections, not to mention archives, in the world.
 The Mattress Factory, a contemporary art installation gallery, and the National Aviary are also free to students.

 Home to a number of corporate headquarters, including American Eagle, Pittsburgh has a unique variety of chain stores, massive shopping centers and independent boutiques.
 Although the Waterfront provides many of the basics to outfit a house, the shops on Walnut will add a personal touch while the galleries on Ellsworth will add a little pizzazz.
 There is an Ikea located at Robinson Township, near the airport and about 30 minutes from the city, for easy home furnishing needs.
-Craig Street, located about a half mile east from campus is filled with coffee shops, restaurants and used book stores while Forbes and Murray in Squirrel Hill has record stores, bike shops, and “Dozen,” the best cupcake restaurant in the entire city.
+Craig Street, located about a half mile east from campus is filled with coffee shops, restaurants and used book stores, while Forbes and Murray in Squirrel Hill have record stores, bike shops and restaurants from a variety of cuisines.

 Like most things in the Steel City, Pittsburgh has its own unique approach to food.
 The city certainly has a range of upscale restaurants, but, because of its large academic population, there are also a great number of moderately priced restaurants.
 The prefix ‘Pittsburgh’ to any dish can almost guarantee French fries on it (for example, a “Pittsburgh salad” has French fries and meat on top of the lettuce), and Primanti Brothers, one of Pittsburgh’s most famous restaurants, goes one step further, offering sandwiches complete with fries and coleslaw already inside.
 Dave and Andy’s, just a few minutes from campus, is home to some of the city’s best ice cream while Antoon’s Pizza, just down the block on Atwood, offers $5 full cheese pizzas around the clock.